2fast-team/2fast/README.md

 	- Easy backup & restore in one single file
 - Everything works local
 	- No extra account, registration or login needed
-	- No Internet connection needed
+	- No Internet connection needed except for WebDAV use
-		- Add personal WebDAV server (e.g. ownCloud or Nextcloud) as storage location [currently work in progress]
+- Synchronisation via a WebDAV server (e.g. ownCloud or Nextcloud) as storage location [currently in Beta]
-- Free
+- Free for desktop OS / fee required for mobile OS
 - Open Source
 - Works on multiple platforms
-	- Currently Windows and Android [work in progress]
+	- Currently released for Windows 10+ (UWP)
+	- under development (with UNO platform):
+		- Android
+		- iOS
+		- Linux
+		- macOS
 - Uses the widely accepted TOTP algorithm ([RFC 6238](https://tools.ietf.org/html/rfc6238))
 	- Works with accounts from Google, Microsoft, Facebook, PayPal, etc.
 - Build with [PrismLibrary/Prism](https://github.com/PrismLibrary/Prism) and a fork from [Template10](https://github.com/2fast-team/Template10?organization=2fast-team&organization=2fast-team) (for the UWP app)
+-

 ### Screenshots